zoclhas/blog/posts/hello.md

 (Gosh- There's prolly more but, I don't have enough braincells to thing think haha.
 I'm surprised I like this much stuff.)

 \
 Currently, I am doing web dev and creating materials for Minecraft and in general too.
 I also run a thing called [Zaura](https://zaura.net)- A site where I showcase the texturepacks I've created for Minecraft.
+Then there is obviously my own portfolio site- [zoclhas.com](https://zoclhas.com).
+(I may start a photography showcase site soon _smirks_). \
+There is then my beautiful (not really) ✨[GitHub](https://github.com/zoclhas)✨.
+You can find more links [here](https://zochy.xyz).

+&nbsp;

+### Closing words

+So I guess- that's all I've to say about me now.
+If you read this completely- THANK YOU!!! ^.^ \
+I will hopefully write more blogs, and maybe make this open source in the future. \
+Well.. have a great day 💜!